cmda-tt/course-22-23/week-2/README.md

 Today, we'll finalize our set up for the coming 4 weeks.
 We'll discuss libraries and frameworks, and learn to import them using NPM.
 In addition, we'll also introduce concepts like Sass and/or TypeScript.
 You're free to choose or ignore these elements as you please, but it's good to familiarize yourself with them.

+We also have a workshop on Object Oriented Programming (OOP) planned today, this will help you better understand how the libraries and frameworks we use are being build.

 In the lesson itself, we'll do peer and expert reviews with the teachers to see if you're ready to build your visualizations next week.

 ## Exercises